Entity Framework Support

 Visual Model Creation

-dotConnects for MySQL, Oracle, and PostgreSQL are tightly integrated with Visual Studio Entity Data Model Wizard for generating model definitions. dotConnects also include several demo projects that show how to use the product in conceptual programming against data.
+dotConnects for MySQL, Oracle, PostgreSQL, SQLite, DB2, and Salesforce are tightly integrated with Visual Studio Entity Data Model Wizard for generating model definitions. dotConnects also include several demo projects that show how to use the product in conceptual programming against data.

 Compatibility and Requirements

-dotConnects for Oracle, MySQL, PostgreSQL, and SQLite are compatible with the latest version of ADO.NET Entity Framework and Visual Studio.
-The following server versionis are required for Entity Framework to function properly:
+dotConnects for Oracle, MySQL, PostgreSQL, and SQLite are compatible with the latest release version of ADO.NET Entity Framework and Visual Studio.
+The following server versions are required for Entity Framework to function properly:

 • Oracle: 9.2.0.4 or higher